 Just as a doctor has a chart indicating the most common heights and weights of people at certain ages, NWEA has put together charts showing the median RIT scores for students at various grade levels.
 NWEA researchers examined the scores of millions of students to find the average scores for students in various grades.

 9. What subjects are available with MAP Growth?

 There are MAP Growth tests for grades 2–12 in reading, language usage, mathematics, and science.There is also a MAP Growth K–2 for early learners in reading and mathematics.
 With these child-friendly tests for young learners, students wear headphones since many questions include audio to assist those who are still learning to read.

 10. What types of questions are on the MAP Growth tests?
 Are there sample tests?

 The MAP Growth tests include multiple choice, drag and drop, and other types of questions.
 You can access some short sample tests to get an idea of what MAP Growth questions look like.

-- How can I help my child prepare for MAP Growth tests?
+11. How can I help my child prepare for MAP Growth?

 Your child’s teacher will help with any pre-test instructions to explain the test to the students.
-Just like any school day, make sure your child is well-rested and fed with a well-rounded diet.
+Just like on any school day, make sure your child is well-rested and fed.
 Encourage them to do their best.

-- What does NWEA do with my child’s information?
+12. What does NWEA do with my child’s information?
 Is it secure?
 NWEA uses technological and operational measures to ensure security and privacy.
-A few of these include: regular security audits and monitoring, technological controls, physical access controls, and privacy training for employees.
+A few of these include regular security audits and monitoring, technological controls, physical access controls, and privacy training for employees.

-NWEA does not use your child’s personally identifiable information (PII) for any purpose other than to provide services to your child’s school.
-Combined information that has been stripped of PII, and therefore is not traceable to any student, is used for research and development so we can continuously improve our products and accelerate learning for all students.
+NWEA does not use any child’s personally identifiable information (PII) for any purpose other than to provide services to the child’s school.
+Combined information that has been stripped of PII—and, therefore, is not traceable to any individual student—is used for research and development so we can continuously improve our products and accelerate learning for all students.